lasa01/blender-vmt/README.md

 This will then load the comments from the MTL file, which include the proper material names, and load them with the addon.

 You need to supply the materials path, otherwise this will not work (see VMT Importer section for more details).
+You can also specify the texture extension.
+The path should point to the game directory, which has a materials subdir (`<game>/materials/[subfolder]/<textures>`).

 If you have duplicate materials, they might have suffixes such as .001.
 You can specify this in the options.

 There is also an option to rename the materials to their original names.

+### Source Tools Models Materials Importer
+´F3 -> Import materials for Source Models´

+[Blender Source Tools](http://steamreview.org/BlenderSourceTools/) can be used to import Source Engine models.
+However, it cannot import materials and instead creates empty materials with random colors.
+This allows automatic importing of these materials.
+It will try to import every material in the scene, so it is recommended to import them right after models, before doing anything else.

+Using the feature will open a folder select dialog.
+You should select the path to the materials here (see VMT Importer section for more details).
+The path should point to the game directory, which has a materials subdir (`<game>/materials/[subfolder]/<textures>`).

+You can also select a separate texture path and extension here (see VMT Importer section for more details).

+If you select to import only empty materials, the addon will ignore materials with nodes enabled.
+Materials imported from Source Tools don't have nodes enabled by default.

+If you select to skip Crafty materials, the addon will skip materials that start with material_.
+This is useful if you have already imported a Crafty OBJ.

+Prefer higher quality weapons is useful when importing CSGO weapons.
+It will prefer the higher quality materials found in v_models (view models?) directory over w_models (world models?).

+The addon will search the materials directory for corresponding .vmt files.
+If there are multiple .vmt files found for the same material, the first one is used.
+Some directories that contain false positives (gui elements or weapon skin files) are excluded from the search.

+## Troubleshooting
+Open console in Blender to see the error messages the addon generates.

+If it complains about files not existing, ensure that the file it is trying to open exists.
+CSGO, for example, has some files that have a space at the end of the filename, before the extension.
+This extra space needs to be removed for the addon to work.

+If you get unexpected end of file when parsing materials, the .mtl file probably has invalid or unsupported syntax.
+To fix this, open the .mtl file and navigate to the line that caused the error.
+If the line has no relevant data (such as an empty block {}), you can safely delete it.
+If the line specifies relevant data, try surrounding both the key and the value in double quotes (""), in case they aren't already.

 ## Installation
 1. Clone the repository.